MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/user-defined-fields.md

 -   Field name
 -   Data type

 Additionally, for picklist fields, the set of valid values for the custom field can be reordered, and new values can be added; however, existing values for the picklist field cannot be removed.
+Remember to click **Apply changes** when you are done editing fields for a particular table so the changes are saved.

 ### Exposing custom fields on data entities
 It may also be important to allow custom fields to be visible on data entities.
 Data entities are utilized in the [Open in Office](../../dev-itpro/office-integration/office-integration.md) feature, as well as for data import/export scenarios.